-The Arab Spring, frustration about political arguments, and Nietzsche: Early experiments in essays for which Chicago Fog begs the reader’s forgiveness in advance of reading.
+The Arab Spring, frustration about political arguments, and Nietzsche: Early experiments in blogging for which Chicago Fog begs the reader’s forgiveness in advance of reading.

 The Arab Spring

 Most major world events are unpredictable.
 The protests in the Middle East came out of nowhere and we have no idea what they will lead to.
 Tunisia and Egypt threw out their strongmen; Bahrain, Libya and Morocco may do the same.
 Will this spread to Jordan, Syria and Saudi Arabia?
 Will these countries end up being fledgling democracies with a Muslim flavor, or will they become like Iran?
 Who replaces the strongman, a mullah, another general, or a real politician?
 Regardless, the volatility of the region and the world just increased.
 At some point this is going to get bloody, and the US can do fuck-all because we’ve had our fill of Middle East intervention, thank you.
 The first order analysis spewed by the US media tends to focus on young people using Facebook to overthrow corrupt tyrants, bringing about a democracy through sheer determination.
 It’s admirable without question, but i can’t help but wonder who or what fills the vacuum.
 The tradition is dictatorship and theocracy; the popular uprising in Iran in 1979 resulted in an autocratic theocracy wearing a veil of democracy.
 Everyone sees the irony that democracy spread to these countries and the US did not even have to invade them, but I don’t think we ought to be too quick to celebrate.
 Those dictators were prime A douche bags, but who (or what) will replace them?

 By the way, where is that gang of super-humans led by that mastermind and arch villain Osama bin Laden in all of this?
 It really makes the 9-11 overreaction look so ridiculous.